 If you decide to move forward after trust has been broken but you continue to suspect the worst – there’s almost no reason to stay in the relationship.
 Trust includes forgiveness, and forgiveness means moving forward.

-Listen To your partner’s Side Of The Story.
+Tip #6.
+Listen To Their Side Of The Story.

 Do not exclusively live in your own experience.
-If you severed trust, you will want your partner to hear your motivations and mistakes behind your decision.
-If they did, it’s important to listen in a non-judgemental way to their side.
+If you severed trust, you will want them to hear your motivations and mistakes behind your decision.
+If your partner did, it’s important to listen in a non-judgemental way to their side.

 This might seem like the grown-up version of a fire drill - and maybe it is.
 But who says fire drills weren’t totally unhelpful?
 Practice taking breaks in conversation when you feel overwhelmed, upset, and giving yourself breaks so you don’t lose your temper.
 Practice makes perfect.